decidedss/meteoCurrentMonth/README.md

 # meteoCurrentMonth
-Assisting script: Parses data from penteli.meteo.gr (regarding the current month weather)
+Assisting script: Parses data from penteli.meteo.gr (station current month weather data)
 <br/><br/>
 We run the script.php file on the server through a crontab job.